Razat94/learn/PowerBI/README-PowerBI.md

 	We recommend to uninstall & install PowerBI again.
 	--

-	Task: Delete the table & reimport it.
+	Optional Task: Delete the table & reimport it.
 		Under Table View, delete the table by right clicking table on Data Model pane -> Delete from Model.

 	Task: Update Data Source & Refresh data: